 - 1.8 The following key documents and publications are considered:

 - The Wales Act (2017)

 - Planning (Wales) Act 2015

 - Issues, Options and Preferred Option for the NDF Consultation Document

 - Well-Being of Future Generations Act 2015

 - Environment (Wales) Act 2016

 - Historic Environment (Wales) Act 2016

 - Planning Policy Wales: Edition 10

 - Wales National Marine Plan

 - Independent Review of Affordable Housing Supply

 - Circular 005/2018: Planning for Gypsy, Traveler and Showpeople Sites

 - Enabling Gypsies, Roma and Travellers: June 2018

 - Carmarthenshire County Council Well-being Objectives

 - Carmarthenshire Well-being Assessment

-- Moving Forward in Carmarthenshire The Council's New Corporate Strategy

-2018 2023

-- Transformations: Strategic Regeneration Plan for Carmarthenshire 2015 2030 - 1.9 Whilst some of these identified changes are profound in terms of the future direction of planning at a national level, only the Planning Policy Wales (Edition 10) has a notable direct and immediate impact for the future implementation of the LDP.
+- Moving Forward in Carmarthenshire The Council's New Corporate Strategy 2018 2023 - Transformations: Strategic Regeneration Plan for Carmarthenshire 2015 -2030 - 1.9 Whilst some of these identified changes are profound in terms of the future direction of planning at a national level, only the Planning Policy Wales (Edition 10) has a notable direct and immediate impact for the future implementation of the LDP.
 The nature of the impact will only be fully realised once the final version is published and the revised LDP Manual is available.
 The implications of both will however be matters considered through the preparation of the Revised LDP 2018 2033. - 1.10 The publication of the 2014-based Sub National Household and Population Projections, is considered within the LDP Review Report and chapter 2 below.
-Evidential work on population and household growth will play a fundamental role in informing the future strategy and content of the revised LDP, and it will support the future growth requirements for the Plan area. - 1.11 The progress in relation to the National Development Framework (NDF) is noted, and the outcomes of the Draft NDF will be considered as the Revised LDP 2018 2033 progresses through its preparatory process.
+Evidential work on population and household growth will play a fundamental role in informing the future strategy and content of the revised LDP, and it will support the future growth requirements for the Plan area. - 1.11 The progress in relation to the National Development Framework (NDF) is noted, and whilst it falls outside the monitoring period for this AMR, the outcomes of the consultation during the summer of 2018 on Draft NDF will be considered as the Revised LDP 2018 2033 progresses through its preparatory process.